No true religion on earth until 1919? Jehovah’s Witnesses’ view of church history

 The more basic question here is whether the Bible teaches the doctrine of a near-total apostasy lasting nearly two millennia followed by a restoration of true Christianity.

 A significant premise of the Jehovah’s Witness doctrine of apostasy and restoration is the assumption that the true religion is an organization.10 Contrary to popular misunderstanding, Jesus Christ did not establish an organization.
 He founded his church (Matthew 16:18), but the church is not an organization (though it may express itself in organizations).
 Jesus created no organizational hierarchy, instituted no organizational structure, and left no organizational blueprint for others to follow.
 He gave the church no official name (referring to it simply as “my church”).
-The church is not an organization, but a covenant community—an association of people who publicly gather together under the terms of the “new covenant” that Jesus Christ made between God and humanity through his sacrificial death on the cross.
+The church is not an organization, but a covenant community—an association of people who gather publicly under the terms of the “new covenant” that Jesus Christ made between God and humanity through his sacrificial death on the cross.

 The information that we have in the Book of Acts and in the rest of the New Testament shows that the church of the first century never had a formal, uniform organizational system.
 Naturally, in the very beginning of the church, the apostles performed leadership functions, primarily as authoritative teachers (Acts 2:42).
 The assignment of specific ministry duties to other believers took place as the need arose and typically in an informal fashion.
 The lack of any formal organization “running” the church is especially clear in the case of Saul of Tarsus—better known as Paul.
 He became an apostle as a result of the Lord Jesus appearing to him directly, with the group of existing apostles playing no role in his receiving that commission.
 Indeed, the believers in Jerusalem were initially afraid of Saul because they did not believe he was one of them (Acts 9:1-28).
 Saul and Barnabas were part of the Antioch church’s group of “prophets and teachers,” which under the prompting of the Spirit sent them on an evangelistic mission (Acts 13:1-3).
 We know this mission was not conducted under the direction of the Jerusalem church because later the Antioch church sent Paul and Barnabas to travel to Jerusalem to defend the ministry to uncircumcised Gentiles (Acts 15:1-2).
 As the rest of Acts 15 makes clear, the leadership of the Jerusalem church had not yet taken a position on the matter (see 15:6-7).